Community-Based Economic Development

 CBED offers loans to eligible small businesses that support economic development in their communities.
 We strive to help small businesses to develop viable, sustainable business ventures that serve local needs and are compatible with the vision, character and cultural values of their communities.

-The CBED program can support a broad range of small businesses including:
+The CBED loan program can support a broad range of small businesses.
+We especially focus on those involved in Agricultural and Food Production & Manufacturing and Wholesaling.

 Loans may be used for: